rswinkle/PortableGL/README.md

 and interpolation, texture mapping and more.
 There is now a [4th Edition](https://amzn.to/3quOj69) and a soon to be released [5th Edition](https://amzn.to/2U6nEkh).

-The second was the 5th edition of the [OpenGL Superbible 5th Edition](https://amzn.to/3hcbLAS).
+The second was the 5th edition of the [OpenGL Superbible](https://amzn.to/3hcbLAS).
 I got this in 2010, right after OpenGL 3.3/4.0 was released, and used it for my college graphics course mentioned above.
 A lot of people didn't like this book because they thought it relied too much on the author`s helper libraries but I had no problems.
 It was my first exposure to any kind of OpenGL so I didn't have to unlearn the old stuff and all his code was free and available online so